LOUPE-PIT/back-end/README.md

 The Logging Service is responsible for logging all actions done to a object made by students.
 When te student makes a change to the object, which he/she is working on, it will be logged.

 ### Synchronisation Service
 The Synchronisation Service makes sure that all clients are kept in sync.
-The Synchronisation Service uses the logs, made by performing actions to an object, and makes sure everyone
+The Synchronisation Service uses the logs, made by performing actions to an object, and makes sure everyone sees, and works with the same object, containing the same transformations.

 ### User Service
 The User Service is responsible for all user data and actions (CRUD).